Close

 Accidental Death Benefit

-The Accidental Death Benefit rider offers an extra payout to the nominee if the policyholder dies in an accident.
-This amount is in addition to the base sum assured, providing added financial support to the family during difficult times and enhancing protection against unexpected events.
+An accidental death benefit rider is an add-on that pays an extra amount of money to the nominee in case the policyholder dies in an accident.
+This money is over and above the base sum assured, offering an added financial help to the family against unforeseen circumstances.

 Critical Illness Cover